Welcome, Hello PhD listeners! On this page, you will find further information on the subjects I discussed during my interview episodes.

 - Many blog posts on my use of targeted savings accounts during graduate school on Evolving Personal Finance.

-Receive Your Free Targeted Savings Worksheet
+Join the Mailing List to Receive Your Free Targeted Savings Worksheet

 The one-page worksheet guides you in brainstorming and categorizing your irregular expenses, including three questions to ask yourself and a list of common irregular expense categories.